-The data provided in Table 4-3 and 4-4 provides the basis for the equity analysis which is provided below in Section 5.
+The data provided in Table 4-3 and 4-4 is based on the Pierce Transit 2017 Customer Survey.
+While more recent data estimates would be preferable, this is the most up to date information that can be used to parse demographic information for the equity analysis below in Section 5.